Lawrence leads No. 3 Clemson to 45-10 rout of Louisville

 THE TAKEAWAY

 Clemson: After initially looking like they’d have to work to get past Louisville, the Tigers dialed in on both sides of the ball for another blowout since their one-point escape at North Carolina.
-They rushed for 298 yards and held the Cardinals to just 107 yards passing., The Tigers have scored over 40 points in two straight games.
+They rushed for 298 yards and held the Cardinals to just 107 yards passing.
+The Tigers have scored over 40 points in two straight games.

 Louisville: The Cardinals’ hopes of following up their win over Wake Forest with a huge upset never materialized despite hanging in with defense early on.
 They couldn’t take advantage of those initial interceptions and eventually faded against the ACC’s top defense and one of its best offenses.